kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 # Assistant

-Kagi Assistant is an AI feature backed by Kagi Search and large language models.
+Kagi Assistant is an product feature backed by Kagi Search and large language models.

 > Kagi Assistant is currently in closed beta and will be available soon.

-## Modes
+## Assistant Modes

 ### Research